 Orion hosts regular dialogues with writers, artists, activists, and thinkers about transforming ideas into action for people and planet.
 These events are free and open to all Orion readers and friends.
 To join an upcoming event, click on the link to get more information and to register.
 Audio files of past events are also available below.

-This year marks 50 years since the passage of the Wilderness Act, so it is a good time to reflect on the achievements this legislation made possible and also discuss the challenges faced by wilderness.
-One of those challenges is finding a way to make wilderness more relevant in an increasingly diverse and technologically-focused society.
-A panel of writers, thinkers, and advocates will discuss these issues live with Orion staff in June, more information and registration details will be coming soon.
+2014 marks fifty years since the passage of the Wilderness Act, so it is a good time to reflect on the achievements this legislation made possible and also discuss the challenges faced by wilderness.
+One of these is finding ways to make wilderness more relevant in an increasingly diverse and technology-focused society.
+A panel of writers, thinkers, and advocates discussed these issues live with Orion staff.

 February 18, 2014